P. V. Sindhu: 2019–20

 Sindhu was bought by the defending champions Hyderabad Hunters in the 2018 PBL auctions and was named as their skipper.
 They lost in the semi-finals to Mumbai Rockets.
 Sindhu competed at the Indian National Championships where she reached the final, losing to three-time champion Saina Nehwal 18–21, 15–21.
-Just before the All England Championships, she had ended her deal with Yonex and signed a mega-deal with Li-Ning for 4 years worth nearly ₹50 crore.
+Just before the All England Championships, she had ended her deal with Yonex and signed a mega-deal with Li-Ning for 4 years worth nearly ₹500 million.
 This led to her having a new racket and equipment to which she had to get used to within 2–3 weeks, to debut it at the prestigious All England Badminton Championships.
 She reached her first final of the season in the Indonesia Open, where she lost to Akane Yamaguchi of Japan 15–21, 16–21.

 At the 2019 World Championships, Sindhu was seeded fifth.
 She opened her campaign with comfortable straight-game victories over Pai Yu-po and ninth seed Beiwen Zhang in successive rounds.
 She impressed everyone with her victory over second seed Tai Tzu-ying in the quarter-finals.
 She defeated Tai, coming from a game down 12–21, 23–21, 21–19 to make the semi-final and secure a fifth World Championship medal, the joint-most in the history of women's singles badminton.
 In the semi-final, she defeated third seed Chen Yufei in straight games in dominating fashion, 21–7, 21–14, to enter her third consecutive World Championships final.
 In the final against Nozomi Okuhara, she put up a near-flawless display to win 21–7, 21–7.
 In the process, she became the first Indian to win gold at the World Championships.

 Despite her ranking as 15th on the World Tour, Sindhu got a wild card entry into the 2019 BWF World Tour Finals because of her World Championship victory in August.
 She competed in the World Tour Finals in Guangzhou as the defending champion but failed to reach the knockout phase after losing to Chen Yufei (1–2) and Akane Yamaguchi (1–2) in successive rounds.
 She finished off as third in the group after defeating He Bingjiao 21–19, 21–19 in her last match.
 She was named the BBC Indian Sportswoman of Year on 8 March 2020.
 In April, she was elected as one of the ambassadors of the BWF Committee's campaign – "I am Badminton" to promote clean and fair play in the sport.